joinpursuit/Frontend-And-Mobile-Takehome-Coding-Challenge/README.md

 - Complete your client application according to the Technical requirements below.
 - You may use any 3rd-party libraries or packages for functionality or styling.
+  - We recommend you use something like Bootstrap or Material UI or others to style you app.

 ## Technical Requirements